Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

-The analysis above did not respond clearly, if initially the turbulence can be generated by tearing mode.
+The analysis above did not give a clear response to the question, if turbulence could be generated by tearing mode initially.
 At later times, the turbulence develops in regions where current sheet is thinner, potentially increasing the growth rate of the instability.
-At the same time, however, it is possible that the same turbulence generates component of magnetic field normal to current sheet, which, according to Equation~\ref{eq:kh_grate_comp}, may suppress the instability.
-In order to analyze the stabilizing effect of this component, we show the correlations between the normalized transverse component of magnetic field $\xi = B_n/B$ and the specific Lundquist number $S_\delta = v_A \delta / \eta$ in Figure~\ref{fig:correlations} for two moments, $t = 3.0$ (left panel) and $t = 7.0$ (right panel).
-The red line, corresponding to the relation $\xi = S_\delta^{-3/4}$, divides the plot into two regions: one below the line, where $\xi$ has negligible effect, and another above the line, where the stabilization by $\xi$ takes place and is significant.
-From the distribution shown in the left panel we see, that most of the detected cells are unstable at $t = 3.0$ with values of $S_\delta$ concentrated slightly below the value of $10^3$ and the stabilization parameter $\xi$ spreading up to value $10^{-2}$.
+At the same time, however, it is possible that the same turbulence generates component of magnetic field normal to current sheet, which, according to Eq.~(\ref{eq:tr_grate_xi_full}), may suppress the instability.
+In order to analyze the stabilizing effect of this component, we show the correlations between the normalized transverse component of magnetic field $\xi = B_n/B$ and the Lundquist number $S = v_A \delta / \eta$ in Figure~\ref{fig:correlations} for two moments, $t = 3.0$ (left panel) and $t = 7.0$ (right panel).
+The red line, corresponding to the relation $\xi = S^{-3/4}$, divides the plot into two regions: one below the line, where $\xi$ has negligible effect, and another above the line, where the stabilization by $\xi$ starts to be significant and increases with the distance from the red line.
+In the left panel ($t = 3.0$) we see, that $\xi$ is not important for most of the detected cells with their $S$ values concentrated slightly below $10^3$ and the parameter $\xi$ spreading up to value $10^{-2}$.
 A partial stabilization in the upper tail, i.e. for $\xi \approx 10^{-2} - 10^{-1}$, already takes place.
-It has a characteristic increase in the direction of larger values of $S_\delta$ at $\xi \approx 10^{-1}$.
+We notice, that it has a characteristic increase in the direction of larger values of $S$ at $\xi \approx 10^{-1}$.
 This is probably due to the broadening of the current sheet seen in the left panel of Figure~\ref{fig:csheet_dimensions}.
-The points above $\xi = 1.0$ are statistically insignificant.
+The points above $\xi = 1.0$, although completely stabilized by $\xi$, are statistically insignificant.